Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Proofs

 and since $3 \leq 2 \cdot 2$ we have, with Theorem 3, $ \| \nabla f^*\|_{L^{\infty}} \leq 2 \cdot \| \nabla f\|_{L^{\infty}}.$ It is easy to see that this is optimal, see Fig. \ref{fig:exam1}.

 The lexicographic rearrangement additionally satisfies

 which implies, with Theorem 3, $ \| \nabla f^*\|_{L^{\infty}} \leq \| \nabla f\|_{L^{\infty}}$. \end{proof}

-We conclude by remarking that since both the snake rearrangement and the lexicographic rearrangement satisfy $ \| \nabla f^*\|_{L^{1}} \leq \| \nabla f\|_{L^{1}}$ one can apply them both consecutively without changing the $L^1-$norm of the derivative even though the function is actually rearranged differently.
-This hints at an underlying symmetry -- one would perhaps be inclined to assume that such examples are rare.
+We conclude by remarking that since both the snake rearrangement and the lexicographic rearrangement satisfy $ \| \nabla f^*\|_{L^{1}} \leq \| \nabla f\|_{L^{1}}$ one can apply them both consecutively without changing the $L^1-$norm of the derivative even though the function is actually rearranged differently each time.
+This hints at an underlying symmetry and might be useful in practice (see the `technique of competing symmetries' in \cite{lieb}).
+It stands to reason that examples of graphs that admit multiple different rearrangements satisfying the P\'olya-Szeg\H{o} inequality are probably rare.\\